After Devastating Fire, Ventura Residents Push To Get Back Home For The Holidays

 "My wife is absolutely obsessed that she's ready for Christmas," Fuller says with a smile.
 "Last Christmas we sort of lost."

-And Fuller says, he's been working hard every day this holiday season, overseeing the rebuilding of their Ventura home, to make his wife's Christmas wish will come true.
+And Fuller says he has been working hard every day this holiday season, overseeing the rebuilding of their Ventura home, to make his wife's Christmas wish come true.